stronnag/bbl2kml/manual/docs/index.md

 ### `epsilon` tuning

 The `epsilon` value is an opaque factor that controls the point simplification process (using the Ramer–Douglas–Peucker algorithm).
 The default value should be a good starting point for fixed wing with reasonably sedate flying.
 On a multi-rotor in a small flight area, a much smaller value (e.g. 0.001) would be more appropriate.
-Increasing the value will decrease the number of mission points generated. `log2mission` will do this automatically if the default value results in greater than 60 mission points, for example: the log below would generate 77 points with the default `epsilon` value.
+Increasing the value will decrease the number of mission points generated. `log2mission` will do this automatically if the default value results in greater than `max-wp` mission points, for example: the log below would generate more than 70 points with the default `epsilon` value; too many if we are targeting inav 3.0.2 or earlier .

 ```
-$ log2mission -start-offset 60 -end-offset -120 /t/inav-contrib/otxlogs/demolog.TXT
+$ log2mission -start-offset 60 -end-offset -120 -max-wp 60 /t/inav-contrib/otxlogs/demolog.TXT
 Flight   : MrPlane on 2021-04-08 13:24:07
 Firmware : INAV 3.0.0 (fc0e5e274) MATEKF405 of Apr 7 2021 / 17:02:08
 Size     : 19.36 MB